haoadoreorange/when-json-met-bigint/README.md

 If a value different from those defined above passed in or returned from the callback, it is as if there is no schema.

+The package also export a `Schema<T>` type definition, given an optional generic parameter, will infer the appropriate structure type for the schema.
+If no type given it returns the `Schema` type defined above.
+The generic type parameter can also be passed to the `parse` function if wanted.

 example:

 ```typescript